 Physicians aren’t the only ones who are beginning to show serious signs of burnout & suffering; patients will ultimately be feeling this, too.
 And I know that some would argue they’re already there.

 Either way, we’re spiraling into a crisis, head-first.

-I shared it in a populated physician FB group I was a part of that other day (which I’m happy top credit, should the admins be interested), & was immediately encouraged by another colleague’s reply.
-It seems that we’re trying to – very badly – come up with feasible solutions to fixing the system, from all ends.
+I shared it in a popular physician FB group I was a part of that other day (which I’m happy to credit, should the admins be interested), & was immediately encouraged by another colleague’s reply.
+It seems that we’re trying – very badly – to come up with feasible solutions to fixing the system, from all ends.

 “Don’t wait to get laid off and open a private practice already,” it read.
 “If you’re smart cut out the hospitals and the insurance companies and do direct care!”